wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## View Traces Offline

-You can export traces from Wavefront and save them locally as JSON files and view them later using the **Offline Traces**.
+You can export traces from Wavefront, save them locally as JSON files, and view them later using the **Offline Traces**.

 1. Export Traces:
     - Export the traces via the [Tracing Browser](#traicng-browser) and save the JSON file.